 Model to calculate the transmission capacity on KONTEK (in German) (Download PDF, 76,1 KB)

-The transmission capacities available for international electricity trading between Germany and Poland and between Germany and the Czech Republic respectively are currently determined according to the methodology described under the following link:
+The transmission capacities available for international electricity trading between Germany and Poland and between Germany and the Czech Republic respectively are currently determined according to the methodologies described under the links below.

 Methodology (in German) (Download PDF, 813 KB)